What this article covers:

 Customize which and how fields are synchronized.
 This is an important step to ensure your statuses are synchronized correctly, so when something changes a ticket to “in progress” for example, this is reflected in your other tool.

 Step 5.
-Save and sync!
+Save and close!

 Now let’s get to work!
 Every time you add the relevant tag to your Zendesk tickets, it will now create a Jira issue for your engineers to work on.
 Any time you update a synced ticket or issue, the change will propagate to the corresponding ticket or issue in the other tool.
 This includes comments, changing the status or re-assigning to someone else.
 You can instantly see the progress of your team and tickets without ever leaving your tool of choice, and without bugging someone over chat, email or another status meeting.